 Mechanical engineers may do some or all of the following:

-- carry out investigations of existing systems and prepare reports based on findings
+- investigate existing systems and prepare reports based on findings

 - study the environmental and safety aspects of planned work

-- prepare plans and drawings of machines or machine parts
+- prepare plans and drawings of machines and parts

 - use computer-aided design (CAD) software to design and model plans